nsc9605/Express_NoteTaker/README.md

   Once all dependencies have been installed, please follow the directions below in order to run this app:

-      Run this application in the terminal by running `node server.js` command and will open in browser by   using localhost:#.
+  Run this application in the terminal by running `node server.js` command and will open in browser by using `localhost:(port #)`.
 A deployed link is provided for this specific project through Heroku.

   ## License